 For more information, see Certificate Types in the Ops Manager documentation.

-TKGI v1.11 introduces a per-cluster CA for Kubernetes clusters.
+TKGI supports a per-cluster CA for Kubernetes clusters.
 Kubernetes clusters provisioned by TKGI no longer use a shared CA.

 By default TKGI creates a new CA for each new or updated cluster.
 TKGI manages the lifecycle of the per-cluster CA and the certificates it signs.

-There is no action required to use the new per-cluster CA, other than upgrading to TKGI v1.11.
+There is no action required to use the new per-cluster CA.

 TKGI certificates fall into different types based on where they are used, and how you check expirations and rotate them.